 Using more insulation than required doesn’t offer a significant advantage and can detrimentally affect how well your attic ventilates.
 If you’ve got well-installed attic insulation of a sufficient R-Value and still aren’t pleased with the results, you may want to consider installing a radiant barrier.
 Radiant barriers are a great way to maximize the benefit you realize from your attic insulation and improve your home’s energy efficiency.

 Curious about whether your attic has too much insulation?
-Schedule an attic inspection with Attic Construction!
+Schedule an attic insulation assessment with Attic Construction!
 Our San Diego, OC, & Phoenix insulation installation professionals can assess the state of your attic and provide helpful recommendations that will boost your home’s energy efficiency and lower your utility payments.
 To learn more, contact us today!

 - “2019 Building Energy Efficiency Standards” https://www.energy.ca.gov/programs-and-topics/programs/building-energy-efficiency-standards/2019-building-energy-efficiency